rmak05/Flight_Booking_System/README.md

 It is advised that users read the instructions given below before using the program or in case of any query.

 # Note
-- Data regarding flights and airports will be added soon.
+- Flight data has been added for flights connected with Bhubaneswar Airport.
+More data will be added soon.
-- Input validity checks as of now aren't performed at all portions, will be fixed soon.
+- Input validity checks aren't being performed at some of the sections, will be fixed soon.
+- Login screen is yet to be added.

 # Concepts